 Outpatient Developmental & Behavioral Pediatrics Clinic

-The outpatient developmental & behavioral pediatric clinic provides initial consultation for a variety of developmental and behavioral concerns for children up to 12 years of age.
+The pediatric clinic provides initial consultation for a variety of developmental and behavioral concerns for children up to 8 years of age.
 Ongoing medical management is provided as needed, including medication management for attention deficit hyperactivity disorder and autism spectrum disorders, as well as behavior disorders in children with a variety of developmental disabilities.

 Pediatric Feeding Team

-The Pediatric Feeding Disorders Program offers a multidisciplinary evaluation and treatment for children with a wide variety of feeding difficulties.
+The Pediatric Feeding Disorders Program offers a multidisciplinary evaluation and treatment for infants and children with a wide variety of feeding difficulties.
 Children who are eating an extremely small number of foods, who experience severe behavioral food refusal, or who have not benefited from previous therapeutic intervention are good candidates for the Pediatric Feeding Team.
+Infants with feeding issues are cared for in the specialized Infant Feeding Clinic.
 This program is not appropriate for children or adolescents with other eating disorders, such as pica, anorexia nervosa or bulimia.

 Many of these children also have additional developmental disabilities and /or complex medical conditions which may be contributing to their feeding difficulties.
 The evaluation includes assessment by a developmental-behavioral pediatrician, psychologist, dietitian, and occupational therapist.
 Children seen in this clinic may experience food refusal, difficulty advancing food texture, inability to chew and/or swallow age appropriate foods, difficulty eating enough to gain weight and grow.
 At the initial evaluation, the team completes a feeding and developmental history, medical history and exam, and observation of a meal.
 Team members then determine what factors may be contributing to the feeding problems and how best to intervene.
 The Feeding Team then offers ongoing multidisciplinary therapy during which patients and their caregivers remain under the care of a psychologist, occupational therapist and dietitian as needed throughout the course of their treatment.